35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 Choose  A. or B. depending on your partition setup.

 A. if you are not using swap
-B. if you using swap
+B. if you using swap.

 **A (no swap):**